Zarathustra4/ship-segmentation/README.md

 ## Testing
-To test model work we use images from ```test_v2``` directory.
+To test model's work we use images from ```test_v2``` directory.
 I plot model made prediction next to original image.
-In such way we may say is model work satisfying or not.
+In such way we may say if model makes satisfying predictions (masks).

 ![image](https://github.com/Zarathustra4/ship-segmentation/assets/68013193/4a72e561-fddb-4a85-aa4f-052c656c5f17)
 ![image](https://github.com/Zarathustra4/ship-segmentation/assets/68013193/0215404c-e6e5-4dc4-9c94-c1a0c89a8e75)